monitdle/learning-python/EMBL.md

 ## _Exercise 2.2_: elif and else
-- Printing what's already on the list.
+- printing what's already on the list.

 1. Solution using **elif**
 ```